Legislation Status Report

 Wed 2/25 1:00 PM

-HB 894 (SB 389)Land Use - Transit-Oriented Development - Alterations (Maryland Transit and Housing Opportunity Act)
+HB 894 (SB 389)LinkLand Use - Transit-Oriented Development - Alterations (Maryland Transit and Housing Opportunity Act)

 The Speaker